-1. Objectives of the programme
+Objectives of the programme

-The general objective of the Master programme is to impact to the student the knowledge, skills, insight and attitude required to operate as an independent professional within the field of international security, to cooperate with others and to conduct academic research.
+The general objective of the Master programme is to train students to acquire the knowledge, skills, insights and attitude required to operate as an independent professional within the field of international security, to cooperate with others and to conduct academic research.
 The overall aim of the programme is to train students to acquire a high academic and intellectual level and to take an interdisciplinary approach to matters of international security.
 Students should have a thorough understanding of the core concepts of the disciplines of international law and international relations, which are relevant to studying problems of international security.
 They are expected to have an in-depth understanding of the interplay between international conflict and security law and international politics.
 Students should be able to reach an academic level of intellectual analysis and have the skills to autonomously conduct research.
 They should be able to use their intellectual and analytical skills in a professional environment.

-2. Final Attainment Levels
+Final Attainment Levels